perffection/Bible-tools-aleluya/README.md

 Welcome, this is a simple plugin that interfaces with an app at https://api1.bible.systems which is currently based off https://bible-api.com that will look up Bible references.

+## How To Use
+Right now you can use CTRL-B to look up a Bible verse from a single book from a popup.
+You can right click for a context menu that will do this or instantly search from your selected text, with the option to inmediately replace the text with the verses.
+You can also change settings for the keybindings and the version to use ( see https://api1.bible.systems ).
+These can be changed from the Preferences Menu.

 ### Desired Functionality

 #### Short Term